kuylerzoller/GotGames/README.md

 Check you played list, any game you marked as played will show here.
 You can remove them with the x.

 The backlog and played games are stored in your local storage.
 No need to sign in!
 Open the website and BOOM your games are there.
-Granted, this does not save across devices.
-(Maybe I'll add a sign in option)
+Granted, this does not save across devices (maybe I'll add a "sign in" feature).

 Here's the app in motion: https://gotgames.netlify.app/